faqassim/CS354/p4B/README.txt

 LRU cache simulator which accounts for hits misses and evictions

-//reference simulator is an executable provided by instructor
+//reference simulator is an executable provided by instructor for code testing purposes.

 SAMPLE OUTPUT:
                       Your simulator     Reference simulator